CRG-CNAG/CalliNGS-NF/README.md

 ## Quickstart

-Install Nextflow by using the following commands:
+Install Nextflow by using the following command:

     curl get.nextflow.io | bash